-BIM22017 - Trade: Exceptions & alternatives: Betting and gambling - the professional gambler
+BIM22017 - Meaning of trade: exceptions and alternatives: betting and gambling - the professional gambler

 The fact that a taxpayer has a system by which they place their bets, or that they are sufficiently successful to earn a living by gambling does not make their activities a trade.